SelF-Eval: Self-supervised Fine-grained Dialogue Evaluation: Introduction

-\begin{itemize} \item We are the first to explicitly model the fine-grained correlation between turns and the entire dialogue for open-domain dialogue evaluation. \item We introduce a simple but effective data construction method to align the turn-level quality with the overall dialogue quality.
+\begin{itemize} \item To the best of our knowledge, we are the first to explicitly model the fine-grained correlation between turns and the entire dialogue for open-domain dialogue evaluation. \item We introduce a simple but effective data construction method to align the turn-level quality with the overall dialogue quality.
 We design a \textbf{Sel}f-supervised \textbf{F}ine-grained Dialogue \textbf{Eval}uation model (SelF-Eval) with a multi-level contrastive learning (MLCL) method.
-Our code and data is publicly available: https://github.com/royny/SelF-Eval. \item Experiments on multiple benchmarks show that SelF-Eval: 1) can evenly distinguish different replacement levels; 2) builds the correlations between turn qualities and dialogue qualities; 3) gets better correlation scores with human ratings than the state-of-the-art (SOTA) models. \end{itemize}
+Our code and data are publicly available: \href{https://github.com/royny/SelF-Eval}{https://github.com/royny/SelF-Eval.} \item Experiments on multiple benchmarks show that SelF-Eval: 1) can evenly distinguish different replacement levels; 2) builds the correlations between turn qualities and dialogue qualities; 3) gets better correlation scores with human ratings than the state-of-the-art (SOTA) models. \end{itemize}